Ballet Dance Photoshoot on the Beach

 - Having an assistant is very handy (have someone to hold a reflector or capture backstage footage)

 I hope you enjoyed this week’s blog!
-Let me know about your experience shooting on the beach in the comment section below!
+Let me know about your experience doing a ballet dance photoshoot on the beach!